 Risk Sharing in the Small and in the Large (500 KB, December 2014 -- Revised March 2018, with Marciano Siniscalchi; last working paper version of the paper published on Journal of Economic Theory).
-(This paper also has an Online Appendix).
+(This version also contains the Online Appendix.).

 This paper analyzes risk sharing in economies with no aggregate uncertainty when agents have non-convex preferences.
 In particular, agents need not be globally risk-averse, or uncertainty-averse in the sense of Schmeidler (1989).
 We identify a behavioral condition under which betting is inefficient (i.e., every Pareto-efficient allocation provides full insurance, and conversely) if and only if agents' supporting probabilities (defined as in Rigotti, Shannon, and Strzalecki, 2008) have a non-empty intersection.
 Our condition is consistent with empirical and experimental evidence documenting violations of convexity in either outcomes or utilities.
 Our results show that the connection between speculative betting and inconsistent beliefs does not depend upon global notions of risk or ambiguity aversion.

 Flexible Contracts (380 KB, April 2010 -- Revised December 2015, with Piero Gottardi and Jean-Marc Tallon; last working paper version of the paper published on Games and Economic Behavior).

 This paper studies the costs and beneﬁts of delegating decisions to superiorly informed agents, that is of adopting flexible contracts, relative to the use of rigid, non discretionary contracts.
 The main focus of the paper lies in the analysis of the costs of delegation, primarily agency costs, versus their benefits, primarily the flexibility of the action choice in two different environments, one with risk and one with ambiguity.
 We first determine and characterize the properties of the optimal flexible contract.
 We then show that the higher the agent's degree of risk aversion, the higher is the agency costs of delegation and the less profitable a flexible contract relative to a rigid one.
 When the parties have imprecise probabilistic beliefs, the agent's degree of imprecision aversion introduces another agency cost, which again reduces the relative profitability of flexible contracts.